stitchdata/docs/_account-security/settings/managing-team-members.md

       - [{{ subsection.title | flatify }}](#{{ subsection.anchor }})
       {% endfor %}
     subsections:
+      - title: "Role-Based Access Control (RBAC)"
+        anchor: "role-based-access-control"
+        content: |
+          You can now control what users have access to within the Stitch app based on an assigned role!
+Head to the next session to learn about the role types and their permissions.

+          {% capture rbac-notice %}
+          If you are not on an SSO enabled account, every user will have an Administrator role by default, and then you can downgrade roles to General User.
+If you are on an SSO enabled account, SSO Admins will become the Administrators by default and all other users will become General Users.
+Refer to the [SSO Doccumentation]({{ link.security.single-sign-on | prepend: site.baseurl }}) for more information.
+          {% endcapture %}

+          {% include note.html first-line="**For accounts created before Role-Based Access Control was enabled:**" content=rbac-notice %}

       - title: "Team member user roles"
         anchor: "team-member-user-roles"
         content: |